ulfalizer/Kconfiglib/README.md

 <i>(Note: The directory name Kconfiglib/ is significant.)</i>

-In addition to creating a handy interface, the make targets are needed to pick up environment variables set in the kernel makefiles, which are referenced in the Kconfig files (<i>ARCH</i>, <i>SRCARCH</i>, and <i>KERNELVERSION</i> as of Linux 3.7.0).
+In addition to creating a handy interface, the make targets are needed to pick up environment variables set in the kernel makefiles which are referenced in the Kconfig files (<i>ARCH</i>, <i>SRCARCH</i>, and <i>KERNELVERSION</i> as of Linux 3.7.0).